pipeforce/pipeforce.github.io/docs/guides/90_webhooks.md

 You will see a JSON / YAML list with details about all existing webhooks.

-In order to get the details of a single webhook, use the `webhook.get` with the param `uuid`, where uuid is the id of the webhook you want to list:
+In order to get the details of a single webhook, use the `webhook.get` with the param `uuid`, where uuid is the token of the webhook you want to list:

 ```
 pi command webhook.get uuid=<yourWebhookUuid>